flisnes/doxy-publish/overview.md

-# Project Overview
+# Dummy Code verview

-This dummy project demonstrates a minimal setup for generating Doxygen documentation.
+I've included some dummy C-code and markdown files to demonstrate a minimal setup for generating Doxygen documentation.

 The repository contains:
 - **C Source Files:**